-There are many restaurants to choose from throughout The Islands of Tahiti, and you can sample everything from mouth-watering Polynesian cuisine to United States comfort food – served with a Tahitian twist.
+There are many restaurants to choose from throughout The Islands of Tahiti.
+You can sample everything from mouth-watering Polynesian cuisine at food trucks to US comfort food – served with a Tahitian twist.

-Tahiti is essentially merely a stopover for many vacationers on their way to another South Sea island because depending on the type of vacationer (diver, nature lover, honeymoon, wedding, etc.), other islands in the country are may be better suited for travelers looking for a more quiet location.
+Tahiti is essentially merely a stopover for many vacationers on their way to another South Sea island because depending on the type of vacationer (diver, nature lover, honeymoon, wedding, etc.), other islands like Moorea and Bora Bora in the country may be better suited for travelers looking for a more quiet location.

 However, if you want a lot of variety and not just peace and quiet, and also want to go out in the evening, Tahiti is the place to be.

-Here, urban life coexists with a one-of-a-kind natural landscape, and dark beaches, as well as other cultural facilities, draw visitors.
+Here, urban life coexists with a one-of-a-kind natural landscape (best to discover by guided sightseeing tours), and dark beaches, as well as other cultural facilities, draw visitors.
 Unlike on many of the smaller South Sea islands, the tourist infrastructure is substantially established.

 Also, the accommodations range from the absolute 5-star luxury hotel to the family-run tiny pension, leaving no demand unfulfilled.

 Natural beaches in Tahiti are constructed of black volcanic basalt rock and may be found primarily along the west coast.
-Tahiti’s white, fine-grained South Sea beaches have primarily been built up by hotel operators for their customers.
+Hotel operators have primarily built Tahiti’s white, fine-grained South Sea beaches for their customers.

-While diving experts are better placed on islands like Tikehau or Tahaa, which have more difficult dive sites, the diving locations off Tahiti are better suited for beginners and acquiring a certificate.
+While diving experts are better placed on islands like Tikehau or Tahaa, which have more advanced dive sites, the diving locations off Tahiti are better suited for beginners and acquiring a certificate.